GraphPKU/JacobiConv/README.md

 ```
 where $dataset is selected from pubmed, computers, squirrel, photo, chameleon, film, cora, citeseer, texas, cornell.

-To reproduce results of linear GNN with other bases.
+To reproduce results of linear GNN with other bases:
 ```
 python RealWorld.py --test --$basis --repeat 10 --dataset $dataset --split dense
 ```
 where $basis is selected from cheby, power, and bern.

-To reproduce other ablation studies.
+To reproduce other ablation studies:

 Unifilter
 ```